Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 ・Game8 Monster Hunter on Twitter

 This is a guide on Wyvern Riding, a new mechanic introduced in Monster Hunter Rise (MHR) for the Nintendo Switch.
-If you want to know more about how to ride monsters as well as the controls, read on!
+If you want a tutorial guide on how to ride monsters as well as the controls, read on!

 List of Contents

 Wyvern Riding is a newly introduced mechanic in Monster Hunter Rise (MHR).
-This allows you to ride any large monster and fight for you!
+This allows you to ride and control any large monster!

 |3||If there is a monster nearby, attack the monster and fill the Wyvern Riding Gauge to execute a Mounted Punisher!|